keybase/saltpack-python/spec.md

 Our goals for encrypted messages:
 - Message privacy and authenticity, to many recipients.
 Mallory can't read or modify the contents of a message.
 (Though Mallory can see the length.)
-  - Even if Mallory is a recipient, they still can't modify the message for anyone else.
+  - Even if Mallory is a recipient, she still can't modify the message for anyone else.
 - Receiver privacy.
 Mallory can't tell who can read a message.
 (Though Mallory can see the number of recipients.)